Theodor Koch-Grunberg

-Profiles
+Life and work

 Early life

-Following his studying humanities at the University of Tübingen, Koch-Grünberg obtained a doctorate in philosophy at Würzburg with a thesis on the Guaicuruan languages.
-In 1896, he travelled to Brazil for the first time as a member of an expedition led by Hermann Meyer in search of the source of the Xingu River, a tributary of the Amazon River.
+Christian Theodor Koch was born in Grünberg.
+Following his studying humanities at the University of Tübingen.
+He then taught at schools in the state of Hessen.
+In 1896, he travelled to Brazil for the first time as a volunteer member of an expedition led by Hermann Meyer in search of the source of the Xingu River, a tributary of the Amazon River.
+In 1901 he resigned from school teaching and became a research assistant at the Royal Museum of Ethnology in Berlin under Karl von den Steinen (1855-1929).
+He then obtained a doctorate in philosophy at Würzburg with a thesis on the Guaicuruan languages.

 First expedition

-From 1903–1905, Koch-Grünberg explored the Yapura River and the Rio Negro up to the border of Venezuela.
+From 1903–1905, Koch explored the Yapura River and the Rio Negro up to the border of Venezuela.
 In 1906, he published photogravures of a number of natives he encountered on the expedition in his monumental "Indianertypen aus dem Amazonasgebiet nach eigenen Aufnahmen während seiner Reise in Brasilien" (1906).
+After his travels he added the name of his birthplace to his name.

 A written account of Koch-Grünberg's trip, which included his study of the Baniwa, was published in two volumes in 1910-11 under the title of Zwei Jahre Unter Den Indianern.
 Reisen in Nord West Brasilien, 1903-1905 (Two Years Among the Indians.
 Travels in North-West Brazil).
 He illustrated his account with photographs and his descriptions of Brazilian tribes are still used by anthropologists and ethnologists to this day.